hamncheese94/hashmap_humanpyramids/README.md

 Author: Christian Alexander

-Purpose of "pyramid.py": calculates the weight each individual carries in a human pyramid given the number of levels sys.argv[1]
+Purpose of "pyramid.py": calculates the weight each individual carries in a human pyramid given the number of levels... sys.argv[1]

 Instructions: run "pyramid.py" from shell with integer argument to specify number of levels in the human pyramid. i.e., >pyramid.py 7